Ultis/rawr/ReadMe.txt

-Rawr Beta 7
+Rawr Beta 8
 ------------
 Thanks for helping test out Rawr.
-Beta 6 took quite a while to develop, and I wanted to change that with Beta 7.
-So beta 7 hasn't taken nearly as long (about 2 weeks, I think), but I've made a multitude of improvements and new features, which I think you'll enjoy.
-Some of these have been requested for quite a while.
+Beta 8 doesn't include a ton of new features, but it does fill in enough for me to consider Rawr to be feature complete for bears.
+This'll be the last version for a while, as I'm going to begin on generalizing the code to support many different comparison systems, and.
 Check out the version history for details.
 Anyway, as usual, if you can make it crash, great.
 If it doesn't crash, but does something that looks wrong, great.
 If some calculations look wrong to you, that's cool too.
 Anything like that that goes wrong, or anything else that you find weird, or anything that you think would be more useful or easy to use if done differently, *let me know*!
 Please forgive me for writing so much in the readme, but please: *>*>*>at least read the FAQ below, and the Instructions section at the bottom<*<*<*.

 FAQ
 ---